IstiCusi/asm_linux/README.md

 ## Current Examples

+### Minimalist C Example as Preparation for Assembly Programming

+This example demonstrates a simple, dependency-free C program designed for low-level programming, focusing on core C features and direct system calls without standard library dependencies.
+It introduces basic functions for handling strings, integers, and direct output, which are helpful for transitioning to assembly language.

+#### Code Overview

+1. **String Length Calculation (`slength`)**:

+   - This function calculates the length of a C-string by counting characters until it reaches the null terminator.

+2. **Direct System Call for Writing (`swrite`)**:

+   - This function directly invokes the Linux `write` system call using inline assembly.
+It writes data to a specified file descriptor (`fd`), making it suitable for low-level output handling.
+The use of `syscall` avoids any standard library dependency.

+3. **Integer to ASCII Conversion (`itoa`)**:

+   - Converts an integer to a string representation in the specified base (e.g., decimal or hexadecimal).
+This function supports negative numbers when using base 10.

+4. **Simple Mathematical Function (`f`)**:

+   - A placeholder function (`f(x) = x * x`) to perform basic integer computation.

+5. **Program Execution (`main`)**:
+   - Calls `f(20)` to calculate the square of 20.
+   - Converts the result to a string using `itoa` and outputs it using `swrite`.
+   - Outputs a newline to the console.

+This minimalistic approach lays a foundation for understanding direct system calls and C fundamentals that will be useful when transitioning to assembly programming.

 ### Simple SDL Rectangle Drawing (nasm_sdl_simple)

 Located in the `nasm_sdl_simple` subfolder, this example includes a NASM source code file (`main.asm`) that demonstrates a simple application using the SDL library to draw a red rectangle on the screen.
 The `main.asm` file is thoroughly documented to provide newcomers with a smooth introduction to Linux assembly.

 #### Compilation

 To compile the `main.asm` to an executable, run the `compile.sh` script located in the same folder.
 This script performs the following tasks:

 1. Compiles `main.asm` to an object file (`main.o`) using NASM.